cloudius-systems/capstan/Documentation/generated/CLI.md

    --gce-upload-dir value     Directory to upload local image to: e.g., gs://osvimg --mac value                MAC address.
 If not specified, the MAC address will be generated automatically.
-   --execute value, -e value  set the command line to execute --boot value               specify config_set name to boot unikernel with --persist                  persist instance parameters (only relevant for qemu instances) --env value                specify value of environment variable e.g. PORT=8000 (repeatable) --volume value             {path}[:{key=val}], e.g. ./volume.img:format=raw (repeatable)
+   --execute value, -e value  set the command line to execute --boot value               specify config_set name to boot unikernel with (repeatable, will be run left to right) --persist                  persist instance parameters (only relevant for qemu instances) --env value                specify value of environment variable e.g. PORT=8000 (repeatable) --volume value             {path}[:{key=val}], e.g. ./volume.img:format=raw (repeatable)